MarieGhael/github-slideshow/_posts/0000-01-02-MarieGhael.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hi, I am Marie-Ghael !
-I am new on Github but I am here with an exciting will to learn how to code.
+I am still Marie Ghael and I would like to learn how to make the best clean code ever !
 My dream : Become an UI/UX Design